Jermell Charlo wasted no time giving Oscar De La Hoya his response after the Golden Boy promoter accused the world champ of ‘talking smack.’

 — JERMELL CHARLO (@TwinCharlo) June 26, 2020

-“Let me tell y’all something that motivated me when I was with Oscar De La Hoya and Golden Boy Boxing.
+“Let me tell you all something that motivated me when I was with Oscar De La Hoya and Golden Boy Boxing.

 “They never signed my twin brother.
-I always wanted to be promoted by the same company alongside my twin.
+I always wanted to be promoted by the same company as my twin.
 I was told the more I win, the bigger his chances of getting signed.

 “They still never signed him.
 But he hopped on a few of the undercards because of me.
 It wasn’t enough.

-“But just imagine what I dealt with personally when it comes to how my twin felt.
+“But imagine what I dealt with personally regarding how my twin felt.
 It was only right I get the f— out of that s—.
 We had like almost 8-9 fight difference,” he concluded.

 Those words surely won’t go down well with De La Hoya.
-It’s not the first time a fighter has taken to social media in order to berate the legend.
+It’s not the first time a fighter has taken social media to criticize the legend.

-Two of his own stars of the moment, Canelo and Ryan Garcia, have both put grievances out in the open in the last year alone.
+Two of his stars of the moment, Canelo and Ryan Garcia, have put grievances out in the open in the last year alone.